 I was stunned.
 I didn’t buy into what Lennarson was saying because it seemed so far-fetched.
 A spy house on a little-known reporter?

 How could it be that someone who is obeying the law and doing their job would be under surveillance — by their own government?
-Like, how crazy is that?
+Like, how crazy is that … government-funded stalkers?

 I shook my head.
 Lennarson picked up on my disbelief and threw out a challenge.
 “Don’t believe me?” he asked.
-“Okay, tell you what … fire off an email to your ‘spy buddy’ in the Maritimes, tell him what you saw — and that your next-door neighbour is spying on you FROM A SURVEILLANCE HOUSE.”
+“Okay, tell ya what … you fire off an email to your ‘spy buddy’ in the Maritimes, tell him what you saw — and that your next-door neighbour is spying on you from a SURVEILLANCE HOUSE.”

 “See what happens …”

-Well, I did that.
-And that’s when the shit hit the fan.
+I did just that.
+And that’s when the shit hit the fan …

 Background: The Talisman Controversy